spang-lab/LearnMHN/README.md

 If you installed ``nvcc`` after installing the ``mhn`` package, you have to reinstall this package to gain access to the CUDA functions.

-### Reinstalling the package for CUDA-related reasons
+### Reinstalling the Package for CUDA-Related Reasons

 If you want to reinstall the package because you want to either enable or disable CUDA support, you should add the ```--no-cache-dir``` flag during